XRPLF/XRPL-Standards/XLS-0069d-simulate/README.md

 |`tx_json`| |`object`|The transaction to simulate, in JSON format.|
 |`binary`| |`boolean`|If `true`, return transaction data and metadata as binary [serialized](https://xrpl.org/docs/references/protocol/binary-format/) to hexadecimal strings.
 If `false`, return transaction data and metadata as JSON.
 The default is `false`.|

 A valid request must have exactly one of `tx_blob` or `tx_json` included.
-The transaction **must** be unsigned.
+The transaction **must** be unsigned (though public keys, if included, will still be verified).

 If the `Fee` field is omitted (not set) in the transaction, then the server will [automatically fill in](https://xrpl.org/docs/references/protocol/transactions/common-fields/#auto-fillable-fields) a value.
 The calculated `Fee` value will be present in the response.
-The same is true of the `Sequence` field.
+The same is true of the `Sequence` and `SigningPubKey` fields.

 ### 2.2.
 Response Fields